 The SSO database will automatically generate an e-mail notification with customized information about the SSO upon initial reporting of the SSO and final certification for all Category 1 SSOs.
-E-mails will be sent to the appropriate County Health Officer and/or Environmental Health Department if the county desires this information, and the appropriate Regional Water Board.
+E-mails will be sent to the County of Riverside Department of Environmental Health, Environmental Resource Management and the Santa Ana Regional Water Quality Control Board.